Quantifying Knowledge Distillation Using Partial Information Decomposition: Introduction

-Information theory has been instrumental in both designing \citep{variationalKD, contrastiveRepDistillation} and explaining \citep{zhangKnowledgePoints, wangDistillCheckpoints} knowledge distillation techniques.
+Information theory has been instrumental in both designing \cite{variationalKD, contrastiveRepDistillation} and explaining \cite{zhangKnowledgePoints, wangDistillCheckpoints} knowledge distillation techniques.
 However, less attention has been given to characterizing the fundamental limits of the process from an information-theoretical perspective.
-Our goal is to bridge this gap by {\it introducing a metric to quantify the distillable knowledge available in a teacher model, corresponding to a given student model and a target task}.
-As such, we bring in an emerging body of work named Partial Information Decomposition (PID) \citep{williamBeerPID, griffithIntersectionInfo, bertschingerUniqueInfo} to define the distillable knowledge as the ``unique information about the task that is available only with the teacher, but not the student.''
-As it follows, the quantification of distillable knowledge gives rise to a quantification of already distilled knowledge, leading to a metric that we can optimize during the distillation process.
-We further provide a novel knowledge distillation framework -- Redundant Information Distillation (RID)-- which optimizes this quantity and filters out the task-irrelevant information from the teacher.
-In summary, our main contributions are as follows: \begin{itemize}[wide, labelwidth=0pt, labelindent=0pt, topsep=0pt] \item \textbf{Quantifying distilled and distillable information:} We formally define the amounts of distilled and distillable knowledge in a teacher model with respect to a student and a downstream task (Definitions \ref{def_distillabledKnowledge} and \ref{def_distilledKnowledge}).
-We justify the pertinence of these metrics using multiple examples.
-This includes pointing out a fundamental problem of knowledge distillation frameworks which use mutual information between the teacher and the student to align their representations.
+Our goal is to bridge this gap by {\it first introducing new measures to quantify the ``transferred knowledge'' and ``knowledge to distill'' for a teacher and a student model given a target downstream task}.
+We bring in an emerging body of work called Partial Information Decomposition (PID) \cite{williamBeerPID, griffithIntersectionInfo, bertschingerUniqueInfo} to explain knowledge distillation.
+We define the knowledge to distill using the PID measure of ``unique'' information about the task that is available only with the teacher but not the student.
+As it follows, the transferred knowledge is succinctly quantified by the measure of ``redundant'' information that is common between the teacher and student.

+We propose a multi-level optimization that maximizes redundant information (transferred knowledge) as a regularizer for more effective distillation.
+While PID has been explored in a few avenues of machine learning,

+it has remained a challenge to maximize these measures as a regularizer since computing them itself requires solving an optimization.
+Our optimization leads to a novel knowledge distillation framework -- Redundant Information Distillation (RID) -- which precisely captures task-relevant knowledge and filters out the task-irrelevant information from the teacher.
+In summary, our main contributions are as follows: